idaks/dataone-ahm-2016-poster/README.md

 As part of this installation process, you’ll need to use a shell prompt.
 There’s a special version of the shell that comes pre-configured for using Docker commands.
 Users need to use the above shell prompt in order to run a Docker command or type a specific Docker command.
 Here is how to open it:

   * Mac OS – launch the `Docker Quickstart Terminal` application from Launchpad.
-  * Linux – Launch any bash shell prompt, and `docker` will already be available.
+  * Linux – launch any bash shell prompt, and `docker` will already be available.
   * Windows – click the `Docker Quickstart Terminal` icon on your desktop.

 ## Downloading Docker image